-Sponsorships link you with a mother and her baby or with a child during his or her education.
-CINI’s programs reach their whole community and and you will hear how they are benefiting through progress reports.
+With CINI Australia’s Sponsorships you will support a mother and her baby or a child during his or her education.
+CINI’s programs reach their whole community and and you will hear about how they are benefiting through progress reports.

 This unique CINI sponsorship starts by helping a young mother when she most needs it – from early pregnancy until her child is two years old.

 CINI believes that the most effective way to give a child born into a poor family the best start in life is through its mother.
 Good antenatal care means healthier mothers, better birth weights, good nutrition and stronger resistance to childhood illness.
 CINI aims for babies to weigh at least 2500gm at birth.
 In Australia this would be considered under weight but in India this will improve the babies change of surviving.

 Health workers help mothers to get regular antenatal care, to have a trained birth attendant and continue to help the mother learn about how to care for her baby.